The Zero Waste Journey

 Reusable bags: Cotton bags and Mesh Produce Bags

 I then like to transfer dry foods from the cotton bags to mason jars or other food container jars.
 This keeps my pantry healthy, and organized.
-I found my affordable jars at World Market, but you can easily buy a case of mason jars at the supermarket, those are always affordable for any budget.
+I found my affordable jars at World Market.
+But you can easily buy a case of mason jars at the supermarket.
+They are always affordable for any budget.
 Or reuse any glass jars that you buy like spaghetti sauce jars.
 The jars are great for filling with common foods that you use on a daily basis.
 And these jars are airtight and keep the food fresh for a long time.

 No More Plastic Wrap

 Bee’s wrap is a brilliant alternative to plastic wrap or food storage.
 There are several different sizes and colors that can be used to wrap bread, cheese, fruit, vegetables, or cover a bowl.
 Bee’s Wrap is the perfect natural seal that keeps food fresh in the refrigerator and seals tight when cold.
 The wrap is made out of all-natural ingredients such as beeswax, organic cotton, organic jojoba oil, and tree resin.
 Once used all you have to do is give it a quick wash and it is ready to be used again.